John-R-Wallace-NOAA/rgit/README.md

         gitUserName = gitName, gitUserEmail = gitEmail, deleteRepoAfterPush = TRUE,
         verbose = FALSE)

-    gitPush(git.R, gitPush.R, subDir = 'R', verbose = TRUE)
+    gitPush(git.R, gitPush.R, subDir = 'R', verbose = TRUE)  # As in rm(), a mixture of quoted and unquoted file names can be used

-    The directory: rgit will be removed.
+    The local directory: rgit will be removed.

     1: Stop?
     2: Delete the directory and continue?